 For anyone who suffers, it’s a challenging health problem—one that can severely impact every aspect of your quality of life.
 But for musicians, who rely on their ability to hear sounds clearly, tinnitus creates an additional set of challenges that the average (non-musician) tinnitus sufferer doesn’t experience.

 Unfortunately, very few musicians actually talk about their tinnitus because they believe that doing so puts their reputation at risk.
 And so they suffer in isolation, hiding their pain from the world.
+It doesn't help that doctors sometimes dismiss tinnitus, not taking it seriously.

 Tinnitus among musicians: How common?